Dynamic Mixed-Precision Routing for Efficient Multi-step LLM Interaction: Method

 \subsection{KL-ST Stage}

-Our KL-based supervision is motivated by an empirical observation: although low-precision models often perform comparably to high-precision models across most decision steps, they occasionally exhibit severe behavioral divergence at a small subset of steps, which frequently leads to catastrophic and irreversible trajectory-level failures.
-Empirically, we find that these failures are concentrated at a small number of critical decision points rather than being uniformly distributed along the trajectory (Figure~\ref{fig:Qwen3-1.7B KL Distribution}).

-To characterize this phenomenon, we measure the step-wise KL divergence between the action distributions of low-precision and high-precision models.
-The resulting KL divergence distribution is highly skewed, with most steps exhibiting small divergence values and a heavy tail corresponding to rare but significant deviations.
+KL-based supervision is motivated by the observation that low-precision models usually match high-precision behavior on most steps, but can exhibit large behavioral deviations at a small number of critical decision points.
+These rare deviations often lead to irreversible trajectory-level failures.
+We quantify this effect using the step-wise KL divergence between the action distributions of the low-precision model and the high-precision reference.
+As shown in Figure~\ref{fig:router_arch}(left).
+The resulting KL divergence distribution is highly skewed and exhibits a bimodal-like structure on the log scale: most steps concentrate in a dense low-divergence region, while a smaller high-divergence mode captures rare but significant deviations.
 These high-divergence steps align closely with critical decisions where low-precision models deviate substantially from high-precision behavior.

-\paragraph{Trajectory Sampling Protocol.} To obtain reliable KL supervision, we collect data using a high-precision rollout strategy.
-At each decision step $t$, we compute action distributions from both the low-precision model $\pi^{\text{low}}(\cdot \mid s_t)$ and the high-precision reference model $\pi^{\text{high}}(\cdot \mid s_t)$, but always execute the action sampled from $\pi^{\text{high}}$ in the environment.
-This ensures that KL divergence is measured on near-golden trajectories rather than states induced by degraded low-precision rollouts.
-We further retain only trajectories that successfully complete the task objective and extract KL supervision signals exclusively from these trajectories.
+\paragraph{Trajectory Sampling Protocol.} We collect KL supervision using high-precision rollouts.
+At each decision step $t$, we compute action distributions from both the low-precision model $\pi^{\mathrm{low}}(\cdot\mid s_t)$ and the high-precision reference $\pi^{\mathrm{high}}(\cdot\mid s_t)$, but execute only the action sampled from $\pi^{\mathrm{high}}$.
+This measures KL divergence on near-golden trajectories rather than on states induced by degraded low-precision rollouts.

-\paragraph{Step-wise KL Divergence.} Formally, for a given decision step $t$ with state $s_t$, we define the step-wise behavioral divergence between the low-precision and high-precision models as

-where both action distributions are defined over the same action space.
-Each decision step is thus annotated with a KL value $D_t$ together with its corresponding step-level state representation $(X_t, m_t)$.

-\paragraph{KL-to-Classification Mapping.} Due to the skewed nature of the KL distribution, directly regressing raw KL values is neither stable nor necessary for routing decisions.
-Instead, we transform $D_t$ into a binary supervision signal that captures whether a step is likely to require high-precision inference.
-Specifically, we compute the empirical cumulative distribution function (CDF) of $\{D_t\}$ over the training set and assign
+\paragraph{KL-to-Classification Mapping.} Because the KL distribution is highly skewed, directly regressing raw KL values is unstable and unnecessary for routing.
+We instead convert the step-wise KL value $D_t$ into a binary label:

-where $\tau \in (0,1)$ is a fixed threshold.
-The positive class ($y_t = 1$) corresponds to steps that are predicted to require high-precision execution, while the negative class indicates that low-precision inference is sufficient.